OGC Op. No. 09-02-01

 B. Extension of Services to No-Fault Insurers

 The inquirer also asked about extending the services of the Florida entity to no-fault insurers in New York.
-Insurance Law
+Insurance Law § 5102(a)(1) also is relevant to your inquiry.
+That statute defines no-fault medical services as being part of basic economic loss:

 All necessary expenses incurred for: (i) medical, hospital . . . surgical, nursing, dental, ambulance, x-ray, prescription drug and prosthetic services; (ii) psychiatric, physical therapy . . . and occupational therapy and rehabilitation; (iii) any non-medical remedial care and treatment rendered in accordance with a religious method of healing recognized by the laws of this state; and (iv) any other professional health services; all without limitation as to time, provided that within one year after the date of the accident causing the injury it is ascertainable that further expenses may be incurred as a result of the injury. . . .